Equal Pay for Similar Work: Empirical Analysis

-To understand more about the dynamic effects of EPSW, we estimate the following triple difference model year by year, where we omit the year before policy announcement as the reference period, so that the set of years included is $\mathcal{T}=\{2005,2006,2007,2009,...,2013\}$.
-By construction, each year (indexed by $\tau$) corresponds to twelve time periods (indexed by $t$).
-Let $year_\tau$ be an indicator that equals 1 in year $\tau$, and zero otherwise.
+To understand more about the dynamic effects of EPSW, we consider a difference model period by period, where we define each period to be a half year (January-June, July-December).
+We label the period immediately prior to policy announcement as period -1 and omit it as the reference period.
+Therefore, the set of non-reference periods included in our analysis is $\mathcal{T}:=\{-8,...,-2,0,...,9\}$ By construction, each period (indexed by $\tau$) is composed of six months (indexed by $t$).
+Let $period_\tau$ be an indicator that equals 1 in period $\tau$, and zero otherwise.

-where $D^M_{ijt}$ is an indicator that equals 1 in time period $t$ if firm $j$ employs at least 10 long-term workers at the time of policy announcement, $j$'s local labor market is coded as male majority in time $t$, and $i$ is male, and zero otherwise. $\beta^{Mgap}_\tau$ is the average difference in log wages between men and women in treated versus control firms in year $\tau$ (relative to 2008) in male majority local labor markets.
-Similarly, $D^F_{ijt}$ is an indicator that equals 1 in time period $t$ if firm $j$ employs at least 10 long-term workers at the time of policy announcement, $j$'s local labor market is coded as female majority in time $t$, and $i$ is male, and zero otherwise. $\beta^{Fgap}_\tau$ is the average difference in log wages between men and women in treated versus control firms in year $\tau$ (relative to 2008) in female majority labor markets \emph{relative to male majority labor markets}.
-Therefore, $\beta^{Mgap}_\tau+\beta^{Mgap}_\tau$ is the average difference in log wages between men and women in treated versus control firms in year $\tau$ (relative to 2008) in female majority labor markets.
+where $D^M_{ijt}$ is an indicator that equals 1 in time $t$ if firm $j$ employs at least 10 long-term workers at the time of policy announcement, $j$'s LLM is coded as male majority, and $i$ is male, and zero otherwise. $\beta^{Mgap}_\tau$ is the average difference in log wages between men and women in treated versus control firms in period $\tau$ (relative to period -1) in male majority LLMs.
+Similarly, $D^F_{ijt}$ is an indicator that equals 1 in time $t$ if firm $j$ employs at least 10 long-term workers at the time of policy announcement, $j$'s LLM is coded as female majority, and $i$ is male, and zero otherwise. $\beta^{Fgap}_\tau$ is the average difference in log wages between men and women in treated versus control firms in period $\tau$ (relative to period -1) in female majority LLMs \emph{relative to male majority LLMs}.
+Therefore, $\beta^{Mgap}_\tau+\beta^{Fgap}_\tau$ is the average difference in log wages between men and women in treated versus control firms in period $\tau$ (relative to period -1) in female majority LLMs.

 Our identifying assumption is that parallel trends hold between treated and control firms, that is, $\mathbb{E}[\epsilon_{ijt}\cdot D^M_{ijt}]=0$ and $\mathbb{E}[\epsilon_{ijt}\cdot (D^M_{ijt}+D^F_{ijt})]=0$ for all $t$ \citep{olden}.
-This strategy builds in a partial falsification test, in that we expect coefficient estimates of $\beta^{Mgap}_\tau$, and $\beta^{Mgap}_\tau+\beta^{Fgap}_\tau$ to be zero for $\tau<2009$.
+This strategy builds in a partial falsification test, in that we expect coefficient estimates of $\beta^{Mgap}_\tau$, and $\beta^{Mgap}_\tau+\beta^{Fgap}_\tau$ to be zero for $\tau<0$.